noaa-ocs-hydrography/kluster/README.md

 Once the Kluster window appears, simply:

 - Drag a multibeam file (Kongsberg .all/.kmall) into the Project Tree window.
 You can also drag in multiple files, but maybe stick with just one for this test.
-- Create a folder and point to it as the 'output directory for the converted data' and hit OK.
+- Create a new empty folder and point to it as the 'output directory for the converted data' and hit OK.
 Monitor the results in the Output tab at the bottom.
 View the data in the 2d view.
 Select a line in the Explorer tab at the bottom and view the Attribute tab for some details on the dataset.
 - Once conversion is complete, run 'Process' - 'All Processing' and leave the default options (unless you want to change the coordinate system).
 This will run through all the steps and generate georeferenced soundings.
 This assumes there is a sound velocity profile in the kongsberg files.
 - Select a line in the 'Explorer' window and click the 'Attribute' tab to view the xarray attribution for the ping records
 - Select the '3d view' tab and click a line in the 'Project Tree' to view the soundings in 3d